 Proposal Selection Process and Deadlines

-All workshop proposals must be submitted online by July 26.
+All workshop proposals must be submitted online through the form below by May 1.

 All information must be included for proposal consideration:

 - Contact Information: Include full contact information including name, title, organization, address, phone, and email address for the lead presenter (or main contact person) and any co-presenters.
 If presenters or their organizations use Twitter, list their usernames for increased connection with participants and conference promotions.

 - Biography: Include a current biography for each presenter that is no longer than 200 words.

 - Requested Topic: Select the requested topic that best matches your proposal.

 - Presentation Title: Include a brief, descriptive title for your presentation.